saidgurbanovvv/Fraud-Detection/README.md

 ## Acknowledgments

 Built with guidance from Claude (Anthropic) — used as a step-by-step mentor to work through modeling decisions, understand the reasoning behind each technique, and interpret results, rather than to generate the analysis wholesale.

+## Contact

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/said-gurbanov-4a77763b8/).